 \section{Introduction}

-The challenge of meeting a growing demand for food requires advances in agricultural practices with a focus on efficiency and sustainability.
+The challenge of meeting the growing demand for food requires advances in agricultural practices with a focus on efficiency and sustainability.
 Autonomous robots offer new possibilities to automate labor-intensive tasks such as crop monitoring and management.
-Such systems have the potential to enhance agricultural production systems, and can enable continuous and large-scale monitoring~\citep{duckett2018arxiv, walter2018nas}.
-In particular, these technologies support phenotyping, the process of evaluating plant characteristics by providing precise, high-throughput assessments and surpassing the limitations of traditional manual methods~\citep{fiorani2013arpb, watt2020arpb}.
+Such systems have the potential to improve agricultural production systems and can enable continuous and large-scale monitoring~\cite{duckett2018arxiv, walter2018nas}.
+In particular, these technologies support phenotyping, the process of evaluating plant characteristics by providing precise, high-throughput assessments and surpassing the limitations of traditional manual methods~\cite{fiorani2013arpb, watt2020arpb}.
 This shift towards automated phenotyping represents a critical step forward in optimizing crop selection and improving crop yield.
 Temporal matching, or fruit re-identification, combined with accurate instance segmentation, enables tracking the development of single fruits over time, supporting the analysis of growth patterns and estimation of maturation rates.
-To enable such monitoring, the perception system is essential for ensuring reliable visual association over time.
+To enable such monitoring, the perception system is essential to ensure a reliable visual association over time.

 In this article, we aim to recognize and track object instances, specifically fruits, using real, colored point clouds acquired by a high-resolution LiDAR scanner.
 The goal is to identify, segment, and temporally match individual fruits at different points in time within the 3D space.
-2D image-based approaches~\citep{perez-borrero2020cea, ganesh2019ifac, gonzalez2019ieeeaccess, genemola2020cea, weikuan2021cea} lack the 3D structural, depth, and spatial information offered by point clouds.
-Conversely, point clouds lack a regular grid structure, making it difficult to apply traditional image processing techniques.
-The challenge is to process this sparse and irregular data to detect and associate individual fruits, which may vary in size, shape, orientation, and occlusion levels and may be harvested or newly grown.
+2D image-based approaches~\cite{perez-borrero2020cea, ganesh2019ifac, gonzalez2019ieeeaccess, genemola2020cea, weikuan2021cea} lack the 3D structural, depth, and spatial information offered by the point clouds.
+In contrast, point clouds lack a regular grid structure, making it difficult to apply traditional image processing techniques.
+The challenge is to process these sparse and irregular data to detect and associate individual fruits, which may vary in size, shape, orientation, and occlusion levels and may be harvested or newly grown.